panel-attack/panel-game/docs/panels.md

 ### single

 Supplying your panel images in single files, image by image, e.g.:
-- panel11.png
+- panel101.png
 - panel12.png
 - panel13.png
 - panel14.png
 - panel15.png
 - panel16.png
 - panel17.png
+- panel18.png
+- panel19.png
+- panel110.png

-would constitute 7 images for color 1.
+would constitute 10 images for color 1:
-The images for color 2 would be called panel21, panel22 and so on.
+- the first digit is for the color
+- the remaining digits are for the numbering of the panels
+- you may use leading 0s, e.g. panel101.png instead of panel11.png
+- you may not have any gaps in your numbering

 ### sheet